xrdtrace: X-ray diffractogram trace file parser

 tuple[list, dict]

-panalyticalxrdml: Processing of PANalytical XRD xml
+panalyticalxrdml: Processing of PANalytical XRD xml files

 File Structure